Governance Framework

 The Company Secretary reports to the Chairman and the Board, provides advice on corporate governance and corporate transactions, and assists the Board in discharging its obligations to shareholders pursuant to the Listing Rules.
 All Directors may call upon her for advice and assistance at any time in respect to their duties and the effective operation of the Board and the Board committees.

 During the year under review, Ms. CHEUNG has attended relevant professional seminars/webinars to update her skills and knowledge.
-She also completed the ESG Reporting Certification Course arranged by The Hong Kong Chartered Governance Institute and was awarded the said certificate in October 2023.
 She has complied with the Listing Rules to take no less than 15 hours of relevant professional training in a financial year.

 Environmental, Social and Governance